martaldsantos/doc-process-hack/Challenge2/readme.md

 ## Guide 2 : Use the Python SDK to analyse your documents

-Please jump over to the doc-processing.ipynb file to complete this step
+Please jump over to the `doc-processing.ipynb` file to complete this guide.

 ## Conclusion
-In this challenge, you learned how to incorporate your data with LLMs and how to use the Azure AI services to build a call center chat assistant.
-You created an index with the SOPs and used the LLM to generate responses based on the information present in the SOPs.
-You also learned how to guide the model to behave as expected by crafting a proper *System Message*.
-The concepts learned in this challenge are reproducible to other scenarios where you need to use LLMs to assist in the decision-making process.
+In this challenge, you learned how to process and analyze documents using Azure AI services.
+You utilized the Azure Document Intelligence service to extract and interpret various elements from documents, such as text, tables, and layout information.
+You created functions to analyze the layout of documents, extract specific content, and save the analysis results to Azure Blob Storage.
+Additionally, you learned how to handle and visualize the extracted data for further processing.
+The concepts learned in this challenge are applicable to other scenarios where document processing and analysis are required, enabling you to automate and streamline document-related workflows.